 To reduce disparities in health, we must have a research workforce engaged and skilled in the conduct of health disparities research.

-REACH Equity will contribute to that pipeline by providing career development support to early-stage investigators proposing rigorous research to develop or test interventions which address the REACH Equity Theme.
+Duke Center for Research to Advance Healthcare Equity will contribute to that pipeline by providing career development support to early-stage investigators proposing rigorous research to develop or test interventions which address the REACH Equity Center Theme.

 REACH Equity will provide 2-year mentored career development awards to protect at least 50% Total Professional Effort, research support, and access to all REACH Equity activities.